António de Oliveira Salazar: Refugees

-On 12 June Salazar issued instructions to the Portuguese consulates in France to provide the Infanta Marie Anne of Portugal, Grand Duchess of Luxembourg and Infanta Maria Antónia of Portugal Duchess of Parma with Portuguese Passports.
-With these Portuguese Passports the entire entourage of the royal families could get visas without creating problems to the neutrality of the Portuguese Government.
+On 12 June 1940, Salazar issued instructions to the Portuguese consulates in France to provide Infanta Marie Anne of Portugal, Grand Duchess of Luxembourg and Infanta Maria Antónia of Portugal, Duchess of Parma with Portuguese passports.
+With these Portuguese passports the entire entourage of the royal families could get visas without creating problems to the neutrality of the Portuguese government.
 This way Zita of Bourbon-Parma and her son Otto von Habsburg got their visas because they were descendants of Portuguese citizens.
 Following the German annexation of Austria, Otto was sentenced to death by the Nazi regime.

 On 13 June, Salazar had to act fast again, this time to support the Belgian royal family.
 Salazar sent instructions to the Portuguese Consulate in Bayonne saying the "Portuguese territory is completely open" to the Belgian royal family and its entourage.

 On 26 June 1940, four days after France's capitulation to Germany, Salazar authorised the Hebrew Immigrant Aid Society (HIAS-HICEM) in Paris to transfer its main office to Lisbon.
+This authorization was done against the will of the British Embassy in Lisbon.
+The British feared that this would make the Portuguese people less sympathetic with the allied cause.
 According to the Lisbon Jewish community, Salazar held Moisés Bensabat Amzalak, the leader of the Lisbon Jewish community, in high esteem, and allowed Amzalak to play an important role in getting Salazar's permission for the transfer.

 In July 1940, the civilian population of Gibraltar was evacuated due to imminent attacks expected from Nazi Germany.
 At that time, Portuguese Madeira agreed to host about 2,500 Gibraltarian refugees, mostly women and children, who arrived at Funchal between 21 July and 13 August 1940 and remained there until the end of the war.

 Portugal, particularly Lisbon, was one of the last European exit points to the US, and a large number of refugees found shelter in Portugal.
 The Portuguese consul general in Bordeaux, Aristides de Sousa Mendes, helped several, and his actions were not unique by any means.
 Issuing visas in contravention of instructions was widespread at Portuguese consulates all over Europe, although some cases were supported by Salazar.
 The Portuguese Ambassador in Budapest, Carlos Sampaio Garrido, helped large numbers of Hungarian Jews who came to the Portuguese diplomatic mission in 1944 seeking Portuguese protection.
 On 28 April 1944, the Gestapo raided the ambassador's home and arrested his guests.
 The ambassador, who physically resisted the police, was also arrested, but managed to have his guests released on the grounds of extraterritoriality of diplomatic legations.
 In 2010, Garrido was recognised as Righteous Among the Nations by Yad Vashem.